John Fleming, 1st Earl of Wigtown

 John Fleming, 6th or 7th Lord Fleming (1567–1619), Scottish aristocrat and diplomat.

+Early life

-John was the son of John Fleming, 5th Lord Fleming and Elizabeth Ross.
+John was the son of John Fleming, 5th Lord Fleming (great grandson of King James IV of Scotland) and Elizabeth Ross.
 His main residence was Boghall Castle at Biggar, home of the Fleming family.
 He was thought to be a Catholic.

+Career

 In October 1590 James VI of Scotland sent John, Lord Fleming as ambassador to Christian IV of Denmark and to Johann VII, Duke of Mecklenburg and Henry Julius, Duke of Brunswick-Lüneburg.
 He travelled to London first.

 According to the English diplomat George Nicholson, in March 1601 Fleming was thought to have plotted against three courtiers close to the king, Sir George Home, Sir David Murray, and Sir Thomas Erskine.

-He was created Earl of Wigtown in 1606.
-He died in 1619.
+He was created Earl of Wigtown in 1606 in the Peerage of Scotland.

-Marriage and children
+Personal life

 John Fleming married Lilias Graham, daughter of John Graham, 3rd Earl of Montrose in 1586.
 Their children included: